backdrop-contrib/textile/README.md

 The Textile module allows you to enter content using Textile, a simple, plain text syntax that is filtered into valid XHTML.
 The project Wiki page provides syntax descriptions and examples.
-If you are using the title module, you will need to ensure that Textile comes before the title module on the filter ordering page.
+(Caution from the Drupal version: If you are using the title module, you will need to ensure that Textile comes before the title module on the filter ordering page.)

 Textile can be enabled on a per-input-format basis.
 There is an option on the configuration page of each input format for indicating